Praqma/praqma-jenkins-casc/README.md

 1. `/var/deploy/secrets/github`
 2. `/var/deploy/secrets/adminpw`

 The first one is a secret for your github user account (One with write access) to github repositories.
 For this demo we've used our own user `ReleasePraqma` and provided the appropriate password.
+This user has write access so that we can push tags etc. with the Git Publisher plugin.

 The second password is for the one Admin user we add to our server with the id `demoAdmin`.
+This `demoAdmin` user is added for debugging purposes.

 ## First boot